Kodenaime/Kodenaime/README.md

 - 👋 Hi, I’m iamdaniel
 - 👀 I’m interested in working with new frameworks and libraries
-- 🌱 I’m currently learning Firebase
+- 🌱 I’m currently learning NextJS
-- 💞️ I’m looking to collaborate on an performance improvement for websites
+- 💞️ I’m looking to collaborate on Web3 projects
 - 📫 How to reach me creativedannyk@gmail.com

 <!---